How did the Arts Wellbeing Collective start?

 - Met with leadership teams of 40+ performing arts companies to strategise the promotion of positive mental health in their workplace

 - Developed and delivered a range of resources for production teams, touring companies, performing artists and more

 - Enabled professional help-seeking through the Support Act Wellbeing Helpline

-- Rolled out tailored, accredited Mental Health First Aid training to nearly 200 performing arts practitioners
+- Rolled out tailored, accredited Mental Health First Aid training to more than 200 performing arts practitioners

 - Confirmed more than 300 member organisations